Opinion

 Speaking of joint Russian-Malian projects, Sanou revealed that his country is considering a second phase of solar power plant development with Russian support.

-Technical discussions on the 200 megawatt photovoltaic plant to be built by the Russian renewable energy company NovaWind have been completed and teams will go to the field before the end of October, the minister added.
+Technical discussions on the 200 megawatt photovoltaic plant to be built by the Russian renewable energy company NovaWind have been completed, and teams will go to the field before the end of October, the minister added.

 "We know that the country cannot develop without mastering energy.
 Mali faces many challenges in energy production and distribution.
-So, this is why we turned to the Russian Federation to develop solar energy, and in the future, nuclear energy.
-All the things that will allow us to ensure the correct distribution of energy across the country, and enable us to ensure the processing of all agricultural products," he stated.
+So, this is why we turned to the Russian Federation to develop solar energy and, in the future, nuclear energy.
+All the things that will allow us to ensure the correct distribution of energy across the country and enable us to ensure the processing of all agricultural products," he stated.

 Moreover, Russian state company Rosatom awarded scholarships to four Malian students to come to Russia in October, and Mali also plans to send another 15 students in 2025, Sanou told Sputnik Africa.